joseeden/All-Things-Docker-and-Kubernetes/pages/04-Kubernetes/028-Kubernetes-Security-tls-certificates.md

 ## TLS in Kubernetes

-To secure the Kubernetes clsuter, we need to encrypt the following:
+To secure the Kubernetes cluster, we need to encrypt the following:

 - Communication between the master and worker nodes
 - Communication between client(user) and the cluster